lubar/lubar.github.io/_posts/2015-11-11-location-location-location.md

 ---

 Location, location, location.
 It’s no longer just a real estate mantra.
 Location has become a core component to almost every industry.
-From the moment our smartphones wake us in the morning, through our daily commutes, the places we meet and eat, to our ride-share home at the end of the night, every step, every activity and every comment happens at a point on the planet.
+From the moment our smartphones wake us in the morning, through our daily commutes, the places we meet and eat, to our ride-share home at the end of the night.
+Every step, every activity and every comment happens at a point on the planet.

 Understanding that planet and putting those locations in context is no longer the mission of just spies and soldiers.
 Commercialization of communication, GPS and earth observation satellites has created a [$200B industry](http://www.sia.org/wp-content/uploads/2015/06/Mktg15-SSIR-2015-FINAL-Compressed.pdf).